Typof-Technologies-Pvt-Ltd/smepay-for-woocommerce/readme.txt

 * Fixed issue where full order validation ran for partial COD payments.
 * Improved thank-you page validation to correctly handle partial and full payments separately.
 * Enhanced overall gateway reliability and internal hook handling.
-* Recommended update for all stores using SMEPay Partial COD or inline QR checkout.

 = 1.0.3 =